 In 3D WebView, all keyboard input is sent to a webview through the

-IWebView.HandleKeyboardInput() method.
+IWebView.HandleKeyboardInput() method like described in this article.
 You can pass Chinese, Japanese, and Korean characters to

 HandleKeyboardInput(), like this: